Earn the bachelor’s degree you need to advance and stay competitive in a changing workplace

 Who Should Apply

 The UW Flexible Option is especially designed for self-motivated nontraditional students who want their previous schooling, work skills, and prior knowledge to apply toward degrees or certificates.
 The competency-based and self-paced format of the UW Flexible Option fits the schedules of students who must balance work and family responsibilities with educational goals.
 Because most UW Flexible Option competencies and assessments are delivered online, students have the opportunity to learn when and where they choose.

 This self-paced program is ideal for:

 - Professionals holding an active registry from ARDMS, ARMRIT, ARRT, or CCI.
-Students who have active registry will be awarded 60 credits toward the 120-credit degree completion minimum.
+Students who have active registry are awarded a minimum of 60 credits toward the 120-credit degree completion minimum.

 - Motivated, disciplined self-starters who can work independently.

-- Those who recognize the value of a University of Wisconsin degree.
+- Those who recognize the value of a University of Wisconsin-Milwaukee degree.

 About UW-Milwaukee College of Health Sciences

 The UWM College of Health Sciences offers the largest number of health-related degree programs in Wisconsin, training its graduates for high-demand careers.
 As the largest College of Health Sciences in Wisconsin, the college is also exceptionally proud of its more than 2,000 students, and alumni who provide quality evidence-based care, inspiring education, exceptional research, and administrative leadership in all areas of health and healthcare.